JulianNicholls/hangman-cpp/README.md

 - The hanged entity is now a robot.
 - The text has colours now, including the robot.
 - New word list.

+- Preparation for a graphical version using Raylib